What’s the Square Root of 97? Let’s Break It Down

 Here’s a question that might stump you if someone asked it out of the blue: What’s the square root of 97?

 If you’re anything like me, you’d probably pause.
-Then shrug and grab a calculator.
-On top of that, maybe squint at the number.
+Maybe squint at the number.
+That's why then shrug and grab a calculator.
 But here’s the thing — understanding why 97 is tricky (and how to handle it) reveals something deeper about math, estimation, and how we think about numbers that don’t play nice.

 But why does this matter?
-On top of that, well, if you’re solving equations, designing structures, or even just trying to figure out how much paint you need for a wall, those decimal places can add up.
+Well, if you’re solving equations, designing structures, or even just trying to figure out how much paint you need for a wall, those decimal places can add up.
 So let’s dig into what this number really is, how to work with it, and why it trips people up more often than you’d think.

 What Is the Square Root of 97?